-Fan hit by foul ball at Dodger Stadium, taken to hospital
+Fan struck in head by foul ball at Dodger Stadium, rushed to hospital

 Bellinger checked on the woman between innings and she initially stayed in her seat and was given an ice pack.
 However, she left about 15 minutes later for further attention.

-A first-aid person who treated the woman told The Associated Press that the fan was taken to a local hospital for precautionary tests, but was alert and answering questions.
+A first-aid person who treated the woman told The Associated Press that the fan was rushed to a nearby hospital for precautionary tests, but was alert and answering questions.

 A 79-year-old woman died last August after she was struck in the head by a foul ball at Dodger Stadium.
 Her death did not receive public notice until this past February, when ESPN obtained a Los Angeles County coroner's report into the woman's death.